acidburn0zzz/Curvy/README.md

 Development:

     As of now, Curvy is for my own personal use.
 However, since Curvy.js rests on github publicly, contributions are more than welcome.
-Please fork the project and suggest improvments if you wish.
+Please fork the project and suggest improvements if you wish.
 Thanks!